digitraceslab/niimpy/docs/aware.rst

 AwareMessagess
 --------------

-logs incoming and outgoing message details.
+Logs incoming and outgoing message details.
 The frequency of AwareMessages data depends upon number of messages the users get so it can be from 0 to tens of times per hour.

 * ``message_type``: 'incoming', 'outgoing'.
 * ``trace``: SHA-1 one-way source/target of the call.